Elevating Seasoned Leaders Through Knowledge and Scholarship

 Applicants are expected to hold a Master’s degree in planning, public policy, public administration, leadership, real estate development, or a closely related field.
 Applicants without master’s degrees in an appropriate field will be expected to complete foundation courses prior to entering the degree core courses in consultation with the appropriate degree director.
 Those admitted without advanced standing complete a total of 60 units.

-- Enhance capacities as consumers and evaluators of academic research;
+Enhance analytic capacities as consumers and evaluators of academic research;

-- Conduct applied research and translate to practice;
+Conduct applied research and translate it to practice;

 Explore career highlights and expertise of USC Price’s distinguished faculty teaching in the Doctor of Policy, Planning, and Development program.